Langham Hotel, London: History

 In 1867 an American former Union Army officer, James Sanderson, was appointed general manager and the hotel developed an extensive American clientele, which included Mark Twain and the financier Hetty Green.
 It was also patronised by Napoleon III, Oscar Wilde, Dvorák, Toscanini, and Sibelius.
 Electric light was installed in the entrance and courtyard at the early date of 1879, and Arthur Conan Doyle set the Sherlock Holmes stories A Scandal in Bohemia and The Sign of Four partly at the Langham.

 The Langham continued throughout the 20th century to be a favoured spot with members of the royal family, such as Diana, Princess of Wales, and politicians including Winston Churchill and Charles de Gaulle.
 Other guests included Noël Coward, Wallis Simpson, Don Bradman, Emperor Haile Selassie of Ethiopia and Ayumi Hamasaki.

 The Langham was hard hit by the Great Depression and the owners attempted to sell the site to the BBC, but Broadcasting House was built across Portland Place instead.
 During World War II, the hotel was used in part by the British Army until it was damaged by bombs and forced to close.
 After the war, it was occupied by the BBC as ancillary accommodation to Broadcasting House, and the corporation purchased it outright in 1965.

-One BBC employee who stayed at the Langham was Guy Burgess, one of the 'Cambridge Five', a spy ring that supplied official secrets to the Soviets during the Cold War.
+One BBC employee who stayed at the Langham was Guy Burgess, one of the Cambridge Five, a spy ring that supplied official secrets to the Soviets during the Cold War.
 A BBC internal memo reveals that upon being unable to access his room in the hotel late one night, Burgess attempted to break down the door with a fire extinguisher.

 The Palm Court became the reference library, and the restaurant a staff bar and refreshment room.
 In 1980, the BBC unsuccessfully applied for planning permission to demolish the building and replace it with an office development designed by Norman Foster.
-In 1986 the BBC sold the property to the Ladbroke Group (which later purchased the non-US Hilton hotels) for £26 million and eventually reopened the hotel as the Langham Hilton in 1991, after a £100 million refurbishment.
+In 1986 the BBC sold the property to the Ladbroke Group (which later purchased the non-US Hilton hotels) for £26 million and eventually reopened the hotel as the Langham Hilton in 1991 after a £100 million refurbishment.

-The Langham was sold to Great Eagle Holdings, based in Hong Kong, in 1995.
+The Langham was sold to Hong Kong–based Great Eagle Holdings in 1995.
 The new owner extended the hotel and carried out other refurbishments between 1998 and 2000.
 Further renovation took place between 2004 and 2009, at an estimated cost of £80 million, restoring the hotel to its original form.
-Great Eagle subsequently rebadged a number of hotels in its portfolio using the "Langham" brand, creating a subsidiary, Langham Hotels International (trading as Langham Hospitality Group).
+Great Eagle subsequently rebadged a number of hotels in its portfolio using the "Langham" brand, creating a subsidiary, Langham Hotels International.